MikeGuides-creator/mikeguides-blog-v2/_posts/2025-10-03-ai-business-automation-roi.md

 ---
 layout: post
 title: "AI Business Automation – Complete ROI Planning Guide"
-description: "Discover how to integrate AI automation into your business while tracking ROI every step of the way.
-Save time, reduce costs, and scale profitably."
+description: "Model time and cost savings, pick the right automations, and prioritize by payback."
-image: /assets/og/ai-business-automation-roi.jpg
+image: "/assets/images/posts/ai-business-automation-roi/cover.jpg"
-image_alt: "AI Business Automation ROI Planning cover"
-category: Guides
 tags: [AI, automation, ROI, business, efficiency, planning]
-last_modified_at: 2025-10-03
+last_modified_at: 2025-10-29
 ---

 ⚙️ Automate Smarter, Scale Faster

 Automation is no longer a luxury—it’s a necessity for modern businesses.
 But many entrepreneurs make the mistake of chasing shiny AI tools without knowing how (or if) they’ll actually pay off.
 The AI Business Automation – Complete ROI Planning Guide solves that problem.
 It’s a practical roadmap to help you identify what to automate, calculate the return, and roll out changes with confidence.